jdeolive/geotools-old/spike/web/sphinx/source/examples/csv2shp.rst

 Prompt for CSV File
 -------------------

-Our first method will prompt the user for the CSV file to load.
-The method checks the provided command line arguments and will only prompt the user if a csv files was not provided on the command line.

-1. Select your **Csv2Shape.java** file
-2. Add the following method
+Here is the method to get the input csv file name from the command line or, if not provided, via a **JFileDataStoreChooser** dialog:

    .. literalinclude:: ../../../../../demo/example/src/main/java/org/geotools/demo/Csv2Shape.java
       :language: java